ANU1o/anoofilium-theme/README.md

 ## Overview

 Welcome to the **Anoofilium Theme Extension**!
-This extension enhances your codespace with a set of beautiful and customizable themes, allowing you to personalize your user experience.
+This extension enhances your codespace with a beautiful theme, allowing you to personalize your user experience.

 ## Installation